Oatmeal Banana Bread

 - Oatmeal Chocolate Chip Banana Bread.
 Right after you’ve folded in the dry ingredients in step 4, fold ½ cup dark chocolate chips into the batter.

 - Oatmeal Banana Nut Bread.
-Right after you’ve folded in the dry ingredients in step 4, fold ½ cup toasted and chopped walnuts or pecans.
+Right after you’ve folded in the dry ingredients in step 4, fold ½ cup toasted and chopped walnuts for a banana oatmeal walnut bread.
+Pecans would also be a delicious addition (this is how Jamie Oliver makes banana bread).

 - Gluten Free Oatmeal Banana Bread.
 Swap the whole wheat flour for a 1:1 GF baking flour.
 Be sure to use certified gluten free rolled oats.

 - Oatmeal Banana Bread Muffins.
-Instead of a loaf pan, use a muffin tin like this one, and place paper liners in the wells.
+For healthy banana bread muffins, use a muffin tin like this one, and place paper liners in the wells.
 Pour the prepared batter into the paper liners.
 I suggest checking them after about 20 minutes, and then continue to bake longer if needed.
 Keep an eye on them, and once your muffins turn golden brown on top, check them for doneness.

 - Serving Ideas.
 This bread is delicious spread with a nut butter like peanut butter or almond butter.
 I also love it topped with Slow Cooker Apple Butter.